-Last year we were able to bring a bike for a long-term test of the "Mybike" magazine.
-The test will run for a period of 6 months.
+Last year we were able to deliver a bike to the editorial team of the magazine "Mybike" for a long-term test.
+The test will last for 6 months.
 We are very curious.
-Here are a few pictures that we received from the editors.
+Here are a few pictures which we received from the editorial team.
 We call the bike the "s Pinion Gravel Allroad Bike" because it is so versatile.
-On one hand, it can be built as a gravel bike, as a racing bike or as a randonneur.
+It can be set up as a gravel bike, a thoroughbred racing bike or as a randonneur.

-We had to wait a long time for the Cinq Shift: R for Pinion, but now the Pinion Gravelbike rolls on narrow or wide tires, just as you like it.
-We call it the Pinion Gravel Allroad.
-There is more information here.
+We had to wait a long time for the Cinq Shift: R for Pinion, but now the Pinion gravel bike rolls on narrow or wide tires, depending on your taste.
+And as it should be for a gravel road bike, it can be conveniently shifted using the brake / shift lever combination.
+We call it the s Pinion Gravel Allroad Titanium bike.

 This beauty was built and delivered some month ago.
 It’s Doug's second Pinion bike from HILITE.
 Doug was waiting till there was a perfect solution shifting the Pinion gearbox with dropbar shifter.
 As soon as the Cinq Pinion Shift:R were available, he ordered the bike.
 His goal was to get a fast belt geared Pinion drop-bar bike made to measure based on his Retül bike fitting.
 Building bikes for our oversea customers, without visiting our shop in Basel, is very good and till today without flaws.
 Thanks again for this nice bike and enjoy the ride.